jhosain/flashggFinalFit/Background/README.md

  * Pythonize everything to make the code more accessible.

  * Include the 2D fTest functionality (as used in the HH analysis)

+## Steps to run the background fit

+source run_bkg.sh

+# once the jobs are finished run the script to move the output to the target directory

+source run_move_results.sh